Meet The Team

 Founder & Director

 She has over 5 years of experience working with her community, she is committed to ensuring the Black diaspora in the UK and beyond thrive.
 She is also an project worker for the Rooted Project and the Grounded project.
-Due to her commitment to working within her community; she has regularly seen how the effects of institutionalised racism has devastated her community and she is currently training to be a Criminal Barrister to help challenge and redress these injustices.
+Due to her commitment to working within her community; she has regularly seen how the effects of institutionalised racism has devastated her community and practices as a Criminal lawyer to help challenge and redress these injustices.

 Email me: hello@blamcharity.co.uk